hazelcast/hazelcast/hazelcast-documentation/src/IntegratedClustering.md

 ***NOTE:*** *If you use HazelcastCacheRegionFactory, you can see your maps on [Management Center](#management-center).*

-With HazelcastCacheRegionFactory , all of the following caches are distributed across Hazelcast Cluster.
+With HazelcastCacheRegionFactory, all of the following caches are distributed across Hazelcast Cluster.

 - Entity Cache
 - Collection Cache